norpchen/ArcadeStick/README.md

 Built against Arduino 1.8.1, should work with older versions as well as long as they are above 1.6.6 (an HID library requirement).

-The output button mapping is set up to emulate a PS3 controller, but you can change button mappings
+The output button mapping is set up to emulate a PS3 controller, but you can change button mappings to recreate any HID gamepad device.

-There are currently 5 unassigned arduino pins which can be used for additional buttons (2 digital, 3 analog)
+Note that the code and documentation refer to buttons by colors -- see the photo in the extras folder of the finished ArcadeStick to better understand what the colored buttons are.
+Obviously you don't have to follow the same color scheme, just rename the definitions in the enum. (also change the LED flashing colors to match your new colors?)

 ##Programming mode
 Programming mode is a special mode where various settings of the controller can be adjusted by the user.
 Settings will be saved to eeprom and restored on boot.